jer-k/jekyll-now/_drafts/2018-02-22-add-active-record-rake-tasks-to-gem.md

 load 'active_record/railties/databases.rake'
 ```

 Let's walk through what we've done and then we'll try it out!
-By including `ActiveRecord::Tasks` we are able to start configuring [ActiveRecord::Tasks::DatabaseTasks](https://github.com/rails/rails/blob/5e4b70461dfd869c7d96b2528e666a9dd8e29183/activerecord/lib/active_record/tasks/database_tasks.rb). `DatabaseTasks` enables us to run the well known commands such as `rake db:create` or `rake db:migrate`; looking at the [attr_writer](https://github.com/rails/rails/blob/5e4b70461dfd869c7d96b2528e666a9dd8e29183/activerecord/lib/active_record/tasks/database_tasks.rb#L50) properties in `DatabaseTasks` we can get a feel for the properties we need to set.
+By including `ActiveRecord::Tasks` we are able to start configuring [ActiveRecord::Tasks::DatabaseTasks](https://github.com/rails/rails/blob/5e4b70461dfd869c7d96b2528e666a9dd8e29183/activerecord/lib/active_record/tasks/database_tasks.rb).
+Looking at the [attr_writer](https://github.com/rails/rails/blob/5e4b70461dfd869c7d96b2528e666a9dd8e29183/activerecord/lib/active_record/tasks/database_tasks.rb#L50) properties in `DatabaseTasks` we can get a feel for the properties we need to set.

 ```ruby
 attr_writer :current_config, :db_dir, :migrations_paths, :fixtures_path, :root, :env, :seed_loader
 ```

 First, we'll set `root` to the base directory of the gem, this mimics the effects of `Rails.root`, which coincidentally is exactly what the [DatabaseTasks#root](https://github.com/rails/rails/blob/5e4b70461dfd869c7d96b2528e666a9dd8e29183/activerecord/lib/active_record/tasks/database_tasks.rb#L96-L98) method calls.
 Next, we need to set the `db_dir` and we'll do so by mimicking the structure of a Rails project and having the directory be named `db` and live under the root.
 Continuing to have our setup look like a Rails project we'll create the `db/migrate` directory and set it as the `migrations_paths`; note that its plural so we pass in an `Array` and could specify more than one directory.
-We'll load the environment variables needed for the `database_configuration` and then make use of of `YAML` and `ERB` to interpret the `database.yml` file.
+We'll load the environment variables needed for the `database_configuration` and then make use of `YAML` and `ERB` to interpret the `database.yml` file.
 The next step is optional, but if we want to be able to use seeds, we have to define a class that responds to [load_seed](https://github.com/rails/rails/blob/5e4b70461dfd869c7d96b2528e666a9dd8e29183/activerecord/lib/active_record/tasks/database_tasks.rb#L281).
-Following the invocation in `DatabaseTasks` we can see the method definition for [load_seed](https://github.com/rails/rails/blob/6a728491b66340345a91264b5983ad81944ab97a/railties/lib/rails/engine.rb#L549-L552)
+Following the invocation in `DatabaseTasks` we can see the method definition for [load_seed](https://github.com/rails/rails/blob/6a728491b66340345a91264b5983ad81944ab97a/railties/lib/rails/engine.rb#L549-L552).

 ```ruby
 def load_seed